nocoolnametom/blog/content/fun_finds_in_the_jspp.md

 [Egyptian Counting, circa July–circa December 1835](http://josephsmithpapers.org/paperSummary/egyptian-counting-circa-july-circa-december-1835)

-Every wondered how the ancient Egyptians pronounced the number 42 (the answer to life, the universe, and everything)?
+Ever wondered how the ancient Egyptians pronounced the number 42 (the answer to life, the universe, and everything)?
 According to Joseph Smith, the answer would have been:

 > Ni Tah Teh, or four times ten and 2